-Additionally, the EPA Regional Administrator may, at their discretion, require additional monitors beyond the minimum required by PWEI calculations.
-However, Kentucky currently does not have any Regional Administrator required SO2 monitors.
+Additionally, the EPA Regional Administrator (RA) may at their discretion require additional SO2 monitors, beyond the minimum number required by PWEI calculations.
+Additional monitors may be required in situations where an area has the potential to violate or contribute to a violation, in areas that are impacted by sources that cannot be modeled, and in areas with sensitive populations.
+Kentucky currently does not have any Regional Administrator required SO2 monitors.